Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 A social networking site is a Web site that brings people together in a central location to talk, gossip, share ideas and interests, and make new friends.
 They often allow you to create a profile, upload a picture, and allow your network or group of "friends" to view your profile or contact you.
 Most of them are free, and some popular sites are MySpace, Club Penguin, Facebook, Orkut, Friendster, Quechup, Xanga, Flickr, and Live Journal.

 Social networking sites are extremely risky because it's so easy to communicate with others and post information.
 The most common risks are weirdo strangers who want your personal information, cyber bullying, identity theft, and malware from file sharing.
-Whatever you post will be available for others in Cyberspace for a long time, even after you delete it.
+Whatever you post will be available for others in cyberspace for a long time, even after you delete it.
 You may as well have put it on a billboard!

 Most social networking sites don't allow anyone under 13 to create a profile, and it's for good reason!
 Dangerous cyber criminals like to prowl on social networking sites looking for kids to trick or bully.
 It's best to stay away from them.
 Stick to safe, reliable Web sites, and always check with a trusted adult before signing up for anything on the Web.